apify/apify-docs-v2/sources/academy/switching_to_typescript/unknown_and_type_assertions.md

 # [](#unknown-and-type-assertions) Unknown & type assertions

+**Understand the "unknown" and "any" types, as well as using type guards to make your code safer and type assertions to avoid common TypeScript compiler errors.**

+---

 There are two types we haven't discussed yet - `any` and `unknown`.

 ## [](#the-any-type) Let's talk about "any"